 1. Do we require Council Approval for all our building work?

-You may be eligible for Exempt Development or Complying Development and therefore not require council approval.
+You may be eligible for Exempt Development or Complying Development and therefore not require a DA.

 2. What do I do if I have unapproved work?

 Talk to us.
 We can facilitate the entire process.
 From Concept to completion.
-We investigate your property, provide planning and building advice, prepare and lodge your development application, prepare and lodge your building information certificate application (including any BCA reports), attend site meetings on your behalf with Council and facilitate any construction certificates and occupation certificates.
+We investigate your property, provide planning and building code advice, prepare and lodge your development application, building information certificate application (including any BCA reports), attend site meetings on your behalf with Council and facilitate deferred commencement, construction certificate and occupation certificate processes.

-The NSW Planning Portal is the place where you need to lodge a Development Application with a Council.
+The NSW Planning Portal is the place where you need to lodge all applications for Councils and private certifiers to assess.

 4. What is Exempt Development?